THE HALSTON BUTCHER

 “The first one was a prostitute.
 The second was a female student from Andover.
 Not even out of high school yet, butchered like an animal while she was still alive.
 Do you think that served her right as well, madam?” the second woman asked and then walked away.

 Terra continued to walk through the onlookers, listening, being careful not to meet anyone’s eye.
-“I was the first one here,” a man next to her whispered to another, crying softly.
-She moved closer to him as she pretended to tiptoe to try to catch a glimpse of the scene.
+“I was the first one here,” a man next to her whispered to another, sniffling.
+She moved closer to him as she pretended to tiptoe to catch a glimpse of the scene.

 “It was awful,” his voice broke.

 “Come on, let’s get you home,” his friend said, and guided him away.